Our Analysis and Test Results

 Ease of Cleaning

 When it comes to ease of cleaning, this chair blows away the competition.
-It has absolutely no crevices for food to get caught in, no big base for food to land on, no cushions to stain, and no inserts to lift up or remove and machine wash.
+It has absolutely no crevices for food to get caught in, no big base for food to land on, no cushions to stain, and no inserts to lift or remove and machine wash.
 Just wipe down this chair when your baby is finished eating, and you're good to go until the next meal.
-It's tray depth adjustments even allow you to put the tray nice and snug against baby's belly to prevent extra crumbs from finding their way down to baby's legs, keeping baby cleaner as well.
-The snack tray easily snaps off with two hands if you'd like to remove it for a wash before taking baby out.
+It's tray depth adjustments even allow you to put the tray snug against baby's belly to prevent extra crumbs from finding their way down to baby's legs, keeping baby cleaner as well.
+The snack tray easily snaps off with two hands if you'd like to remove it for a wash before taking the baby out.
 There is no need to lower the main tray to remove the snack tray.

 Not surprisingly, this chair also delivered regarding quality.
 It features just exactly the right amount of chair while still maintaining the smallest footprint and most lightweight material possible.
 All this while keeping baby safe and secure.
 Don't let the small size of this chair be mistakenly interpreted as less stability, as it was certainly sturdy enough to handle our squirmy toddler.
 Our little one was always properly supported and restrained by the 3-point harness, and the seat depth and curved back seemed almost custom-fit to our toddler tester.
 Lastly, the tray and crotch post, a feature unique to this chair, stayed attached to the chair as part of the restraint system itself.
 Since the chair does not have a recline feature, and your baby sits upright in an ergonomically correct position, there is still no danger of baby slipping once you release the tray down.